Omori (video game): Endings

 If the player chooses to confront Basil, Sunny enters his room and is cordially greeted.
-However, Basil quickly loses his temper over Sunny's absence after Mari's death, and the two boys enter a delusional state and start fighting.
-After Basil stabs Sunny's right eye with his garden shears, both of them pass out.
-While unconscious, Sunny remembers his childhood memories with his friends and Mari, giving him the strength to face Omori.
-Refusing to die, Omori defeats Sunny, causing the player to receive a game over screen.
+However, Basil loses his temper over Sunny's absence in the aftermath of Mari's death, and it is revealed that Sunny is the one who vandalized the photo album, causing both to enter a delusional state and start fighting.
+When Basil stabs Sunny in the right eye with his garden shears, both of them pass out.
+While unconscious, Sunny reminisces about his childhood spent with his friends and Mari, giving him the strength to face Omori.
+Refusing to die, Omori lambasts Sunny for keeping the truth of Mari's death from his friends and eventually defeats him, causing the player to receive a game over screen.